CPS-595/Secure-Password-Manager-System/README.md

 # Overview

-The idea is to build a secure password manager that securely stores and share the crucial credentials of the company that every employee needs.
+The idea is to build a secure password manager that securely generate, stores and share the crucial credentials of the company.
+This project is based on passbolt which is an existing Password manager used currently being used by NOVOBI.

 Every person or organization has multiple accounts over various web platforms like Gmail, MongoDB, Facebook or even their wifi password.
 Remembering all the passwords across different platforms can be a problem especially when it comes to organizations as they need to share passwords among team members.
 The intended password manager system would allow team members to store and share credentials securely.
 For instance, the wifi password of your office, the administrator password of a router, or your organization's social media account password.
 It leverages encryption and decryption algorithms to encrypt and decrypt the secrets using public and private keys.
 This system would be implemented using a website to manage the passwords and a Chrome extension to store the private key on the browser and interact with the website to do the decryption.